 Lodge an income tax return within 12 months of entitlement

-An individual claiming FTB (and/or their partner), is required to lodge an income tax return or inform Centrelink if it is determined that they are not required to lodge, within 12 months following the income year (1.1.I.75) in which they received a payment.
+An individual claiming FTB (and/or their partner), is required to lodge an income tax return or notify Centrelink of their ATI if they are not required to lodge an income tax return, within 12 months following the income year (1.1.I.75) in which they received a payment.

 Policy reference: FA Guide 6.4.1 Overview of reconciliation

-Advise not required to lodge an income tax return within 12 months of entitlement
+Advise of ATI within 12 months of entitlement if not required to lodge an income tax return

-Non-lodger debt is raised if income tax return is not lodged or Centrelink are not advised of not required to lodge
+Non-lodger debt is raised if income tax return is not lodged or Centrelink is not notified of ATI if not required to lodge

-If an individual (and/or their partner) fails to lodge an income tax return or fails to inform Centrelink that they (and/or their partner) are not required to lodge an income tax return by the end of the lodgement year (1.1.L.30), a non-lodger debt will be raised.
-The debt will comprise any FTB they received in the year for which they have not lodged an income tax return or advised they are not required to lodge.
+If an individual (and/or their partner) fails to lodge an income tax return or fails to notify Centrelink of their ATI if they are not required to lodge an income tax return, by the end of the lodgement year (1.1.L.30), a non-lodger debt will be raised.
+The debt will comprise any FTB they received in the relevant income year.

 In addition, where a non-lodger debt is raised that includes a day that SBP was paid (under the FTB Part A eligibility test), the SBP amount paid will also be raised as a debt.